 Commercial loan prepayment penalty

 The prepayment penalty is generally the feature for most fixed commercial loans that can significantly impact the total cost of the loan.
 They are the additional fees that are charged if the borrower is trying to pay off the loan prior to the maturity date.
-The purpose here is enough to protect the expected profit of the lender on loan.
+The purpose here is enough to protect the expected profit of the lender on the loan.

 So if the loan is to be paid off early, the lender will not receive the total amount of interest that he was scheduled to receive during the loan term.
 This is why the prepayment penalty exists, which will help cover the losses.